IntersectMBO/lsm-tree/doc/final-report/final-report.md

 Primary benchmark (MiB).

-: This is the amount of memory used by the primary benchmark.
+: This is the peak amount of memory used by the primary benchmark.
 Concretely, it is the maximum resident set size (RSS) queried from the Linux kernel using GNU Time.
 This value does not cover page cache memory used by the operating system on behalf of the application.
 However, the primary benchmark makes only little use of the page cache: it employs it only for streaming reads and writes of run files, not for actual caching.
+Unlike the timing, the peak memory measure does include the loading the snapshot, though in practice this makes little difference.

 ### Meeting the middle target